 Obtaining a Bachelor of Science in Nursing is advantageous, Norman said.
 Better patient outcomes have been statistically linked to nurses with a bachelor's degree.
 Nurses that are credentialed in their specialty area are recognized as credible and stand out among their peers.”

 ADN and BSN graduates receive exposure to different nursing specialties during clinical rotations at hospitals and community health sites.
 They also learn about nutrition, psychology, pharmacology, anatomy, and physiology.

 Accelerated Academic Path

-Before nurses can become specialized as labor and delivery nurses, they must first become registered nurses.
-In order to do so they must apply for licensure through their state's board of nursing.
+Labor and delivery nurse requirements include licensure through their state's board of nursing.
 The licensure process is an important means to ensure all nurses have the necessary competencies to perform their duties.
 Applicant's skills and knowledge must satisfy predetermined criteria.
 Without this stringent regulation, patients' lives would be at risk.

 National Council Licensure Examination (NCLEX-RN)

-The test consists of 4 major categories: physiological integrity, safe and effective care environment, health promotion and maintenance, and psychosocial integrity.
-Subcategories include: management of care, safety and infection control, basic care and comfort, pharmacological and parental therapies, reduction of risk potential, and physiological adaptation.
+The test consists of four major categories: physiological integrity; safe and effective care environment; health promotion and maintenance; and psychosocial integrity.
+Subcategories for physiological integrity include management of care, safety and infection control, basic care and comfort, pharmacological and parental therapies, reduction of risk potential, and physiological adaptation, according to NCSBN.
 Questions can target both recall abilities and critical thinking.

 Inpatient Obstetric Nursing (RNC-OB) Certification